This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #MyPetMyStar #CollectiveBias

 Our cats don’t have a problem letting you know that their food bowl is half empty or that they left us a “present” in the litter box that needs removed.
 They’re particularly fussy about having a clean litter box, and Tidy Cats® Lightweight® cat litter helps makes two litter boxes for three cats more manageable.
 The new formula has the same Tidy Cats® strength that you love, but it isn’t as heavy.
 It’s available from Kroger stores at a great price, so I don’t have to make a trip to another store; I can pick it up while I’m grocery shopping.
 The cats litter box requires less maintenance due to the TidyLock™ formula in Tidy Cats® Lightweight® cat litter which helps to decrease odors.

-You’ll have to be pretty precise for this DIY so make sure you’re using accurate tools and measure everything twice.
+You’ll have to be pretty precise for this DIY so make sure you’re using accurate tools like the best right angle drill to make your life easier.
+It’s also good practise to measure everything twice.
 If you’ve got more cats then you can just keep adding perches for them but you might need to use thicker wooden boards to ensure it doesn’t collapse.
 You will need to do a few angled cuts for this project so you could use a handsaw for this but it would be better to use a power tool for accuracy.
 I was going to use the circular saw we have but then I learned the difference between miter saw and circular saw and realized the miter saw would be best for it.
 You don’t have to have these tools but they will make your life much simpler.
 With that being said, let’s get into it!

 How to build a cat tower with beds: